 Fig.1.
 Block Diagram

 2.1 Synchronizer

-The two high-frequency clock signals inside FPGA must be sampled and synchronized at first.
+The two high frequency clock signals inside FPGA must be sampled and synchronized at first.
 Random sampling holds no synchronous relationship between the sampling clock and the reference clock(CLK1).
 So we use the systematic sampling method for phase measurement.
-The necessary condition in systematic sampling is to maintain the synchronous relationship between the sampling clock and the reference clock.
-For this reason, we synchronize the high-speed digital clocks.
-The two synchronous high-speed clock signals are sampled with another independent clock of much slower frequency i.e. sampling clock which is referred from [4].
+The necessary condition in systematic sampling is to maintain synchronous relationship between the sampling clock and the reference clock.
+For this reason we synchronize the high speed digital clocks.
+The two synchronous high-speed clock signals are sampled with another independent clock of much slower frequency i.e. sampling clock which is referred from [2].
 The architecture of the synchronizer is shown in fig.2.

 Fig.2.Architecture of synchronizer

 2.2 Phase Detector

-The synchronized high-speed clocks are fed to the XOR-based phase detector for the detection of the phase difference between the high-frequency clock signals[5-6].
-The architecture of the phase detector is shown in fig.3.
+The synchronized high speed clocks are fed to the XOR-based phase detector for the detection of phase difference between the high frequency clock signals[3,8].
+The architecture of phase detector is shown in fig.3.

 Fig.3.
-The architecture of XOR-based phase detector

-2.3 Duty cycle computation

-The number of samples acquired for phase computation is referred to as the sample population size (N).
-For counting of samples up to N and for the XORed signal duty cycle and the reference clock duty cycle, the counters are used in this block.
+Architecture of XOR based phase detector 2.3 Duty cycle computation The number of samples acquired for phase computation is referred as the sample population size (N).
+For counting of samples upto N and for the xored signal duty cycle and the reference clock duty cycle,the counters are used in this block.
 The architecture of duty cycle computation is shown in fig.4.
 DUTY CYCLE COMPUTATION

 Fig.4.
-The architecture of Duty cycle computation

-2.4 Phase value computation

-The computation of phase value involves two operations mainly division and multiplication.
-For ease of calculation which is mentioned in the works of [7], we use additional signals such as $\alpha_i$ , $\beta_i$ , K, $\emptyset_i$ , $\widetilde{\theta}i$ , $\delta[i]$ .
+Architecture of Duty cycle computation 2.4 Phase value computation The computation of phase value involves two operation mainly division and multiplication.
+For ease of calculation which is mentioned in the works of [1], we use additional signals such as $\alpha_i$ , $\beta_i$ , K, $\phi_i$ , $\tilde{\theta}i$ , $\delta[i]$ .
 The architecture of phase value computation is shown in fig.5.

 Fig.5.
-The architecture of phase value computation

-2.5 Phase polarity detection

-The measured phase difference cannot be distinguished between the leading or lagging phase shift.
+Architecture of phase value computation 2.5 Phase polarity detection The measured phase difference cannot be distinguished between the leading or lagging phase shift.
 To resolve the phase polarity ambiguity, the reference clock (CLK1) is used to sample the phase shifted clock (CLK2) to determine whether the phase magnitude ( $\tilde{\theta}$ ) is positive (leading) or negative (lagging).
 The architecture of phase polarity detection is shown in fig.6.
 Bank skew cancellation can be measured in this block.

 Fig.6.
-The architecture of phase polarity detection
+Architecture of phase polarity detection

-Fig.7 Performance analysis of synchronizer and phase detector blocks.
+Fig.7 Performance analysis of synchronizer and phase detector From fig.7 we can see the input and output waveforms of synchronizer and phase detector blocks.
 CLK1 of 50nsec, CLK2 0f 50nsec with 10nsec offset value and samclk of 100nsec are applied as inputs.
-During the rising edge of samclk, the input CLK1 is buffered to q1 and with some delay introduced by D flip-flop, q1 is buffered to q2.
-Similarly, during the rising edge of samclk, the input CLK2 is buffered to q3 and with some delay introduced by D flip-flop, q3 is buffered to q4. d shows the output waveform of q2 xor q4.
-And finally, with the rising edge of samclk, d is buffered to y.
+During the rising edge of samclk, the input CLK1 is buffered to q1 and with some delay introduced by D flipflop, q1 is buffered to q2.
+Similarly during the rising edge of samclk, the input CLK2 is buffered to q3 and with some delay introduced by D flipflop, q3 is buffered to q4. d shows the output waveform of q2 xor q4.
+And finally with the rising edge of samclk, d is buffered to y.